 The Kalispel Tribe Victim Assistance Services programs envision a society that stands together to end violence, one that empowers individuals and promotes respect for the privacy, diversity and dignity of all people.

-- Domestic Violence / Sexual Assault (DV/SA) Advocacy
+- Domestic Violence and Sexual Assault advocacy including dating violence and stalking

 All services are confidential and available to men, women and children in Usk, Cusick and Airway Heights Washington.